-OUTLOOK Due in part to the lack of predictability of future traffic, business mix and yields, the Company continues to have difficulty in estimating the impact of the events of September 11, 2001.
-However, given the magnitude of these unprecedented events, the Company expects that the adverse impact to the Company - and to the airline industry as a whole - will continue to be significant in 2002.
+Due in part to the lack of predictability of future traffic, business mix and yields, the Company continues to have difficulty in estimating the impact of the events of September 11, 2001.
+However, given the magnitude of these unprecedented events, the Company expects that the adverse impact to the Company - - and to the airline industry as a whole - will continue to be significant in 2002.
 Because of the high degree of uncertainty, the Company is not currently able to provide an estimate for the full year 2002.
 However, the Company does expect to incur a sizable loss in the first quarter, and will likely incur a loss for 2002.

 Capacity for American - which reflects TWA in the first quarter of 2002 but not in the first quarter of 2001 - is expected to increase two to three percent in the first quarter of 2002 compared to last year's first quarter levels.
+American Eagle's capacity will be down slightly (see page 8 regarding additional information on American Eagle's capacity).
 Capacity for the remainder of 2002 is less clear and depends on a number of factors, including, but not limited to, how quickly demand returns and what levels of capacity the Company's competitors deploy.
 Traffic continues to remain challenging to predict.
 However, for the first quarter of 2002, the Company expects traffic to be up about three percent from last year's first quarter levels.
 In response to the September 11 terrorist attacks, the Company put in place numerous cost reduction initiatives, including, but not limited to: cutting capacity, grounding aircraft and deferring certain aircraft deliveries to future years, sharply reducing capital spending, closing facilities, trimming food service and reducing its workforce.
 In addition, the Company expects to see lower fuel prices in the first quarter of 2002 compared to 2001.
 Somewhat offsetting these cost savings, however, will be higher wages, salaries and benefit costs, higher security costs and insurance premiums, and greater interest expense.
 American's unit costs for the first quarter of 2002 are expected to be three to five percent higher than last year's first quarter.